Checkpoint Docs

 Best for: Existing Node.js/Express MCP servers where you want to add authorization without rewriting.

-Approach B: MCP-I Cloudflare Adapter
+Approach B: KYA-OS Cloudflare Adapter

 Best for: New servers, or when migrating to edge deployment on Cloudflare Workers.